 If a child cannot live with their own parent or parents a family member or close friend can look after them.
 These are 'kinship' or 'connected' carers.
 Our kinship carers page has more information on fostering as a connected carer.

 Could you foster a teenager?

-Teenage years can be difficult for anyone, particularly for a child who has experienced a challenging upbringing.
+Teenage years can be difficult for anyone.
+This is particularly true for a child who has experienced a challenging upbringing.
 This is a critical stage in the lives of our children.
 With the right support, you can have a huge and positive impact on the child's life.

 Could you foster brothers and sisters?

-Whatever the reason that children need to spend time with a foster carer, it is undoubtedly a difficult process for them.
-A child in foster care will have to adjust to huge changes in their lives including being away from their birth family.
-This can be particularly difficult for the child if they are separated from their brothers or sisters.
+Whatever the reason children need foster care, it is a difficult process for them.
+They will have to adjust to huge changes in their lives including being away from their birth family.
+This can be particularly difficult when separated from their brothers or sisters.